tbee/TECL/README.md

 String url = databaseTECL.str("url");
 String password = databaseTECL.decrypt("password");

-// Or directly using a path chaining
+// Or directly using a path
 String url2 = tecl.str("database/url");

 // The path starts at the current node, or root if it starts with a slash